-Staff will use Shutterfly Share Sites to share photos with parents in the classroom.
-Each classroom will have its own Share Site and only parents in that class will have access to the Site.
-While parents have access to the photos and may download photos from this site, the TH Policy on the Use of Social Media applies to all photos acquired from it.
+Staff will use Google Photos to share photos with parents in the classroom.
+Each classroom will have its own Google Photos folders and only parents in that class will have access to those folders.
+While classroom parents have access to the photos and may download photos from Google Photos, the TH Policy on the Use of Social Media applies to all photos acquired from it.